-Since it began, the Beep Fund Ltd has moved on from just three Doctors and a 15 mile operating radius around Penrith, to ten highly trained Doctors, whose own cars are equipped with “Blues and Twos” and emergency equipment.
-The Beep Fund Ltd. now covers most of Cumbria from Kendal up to the Scottish Borders.
+Since it began, BEEP has moved on from just three Doctors and a 15 mile operating radius around Penrith, to ten highly trained Doctors, whose own cars are equipped with “Blues and Twos” and emergency equipment.
+Beep (Basics) Cumbria now covers all of Cumbria from Kendal up to the Scottish Borders.

 BEEP (Basics) Cumbria was also a founding member of BASICs NW [British Association for Immediate Care NW].
 This is a confederation of similar BASICs teams across the region, which has the aim of standardising procedures across the various teams.
 BASICs NW is also affiliated to the national BASICs organisation.

 Our medical team comprises of ten fantastic volunteer Doctors.
 BEEP Doctors have specialist training in enhanced pre-hospital emergency care and provide additional patient care that paramedics alone cannot provide.
 If you would like to join the BEEP team we would love to have you, contact us for more information.

-Theo has worked for BEEP since it was started in 1994.
+Theo has worked for BEEP (Basics) Cumbria since it was started in 1994.
 He studied at Charing Cross Hospital Medical School, London and qualified in 1982 and since specialising in General Practice.